Gaga (movement language)

 Many dancers have said that Gaga classes have reignited their passion for dance, and provided new ways to connect to their freedom and creativity in movement without self-consciousness.

 Gaga students improvise their movements based on somatic experience and imagery described by the teacher, which provides a framework promoting unconventional movement.
 The imagery guides the performers' movement expressivity by focusing attention on specific body regions.
 For example, "Luna", "Lena", "Biba", "Tama" and many other words are used to experiment in a performer's body while they are dancing.
 Mirrors are avoided, to facilitate movement guided by sensing and imagining rather than seeing.

 About

-The Gaga movement language was created by Ohad Naharin, former Martha Graham dancer and artistic director of Batsheva Dance Company as of 1990, and has been further developed in relation to Naharin's research in dance and choreography.
+The Gaga movement language was created by Ohad Naharin, former Martha Graham dancer and artistic director of the Batsheva Dance Company (1990-2018), and has been further developed in relation to Naharin's research in dance and choreography.
 Naharin created Gaga as a reaction to a back injury he was experiencing.
 The language is intended to facilitate communication with the dancers and help them care for their bodies while also testing their physical limitations.
 The terminology within the language often emphasizes pleasure and freedom.
 The idea is that the mind can undertake many tasks and the body can still explore its power, so long as it adheres to pleasure; the movement can be uninhibited, as pleasure prevents injury.
 The language allows for the breaking of movement habits and the experience of effort and exaggeration, with an emphasis on sensation.